Amanirenas

-Queen Amanirenas (also spelled Amanirena), described by Strabo as being blind in one eye, was queen of the Kingdom of Kush from c.
-40 BC to c.
-10 BC.
+Amanirenas (also spelled Amanirena), was queen regnant of the Kingdom of Kush from mid to late 1st century BCE.
+She is known for invading Roman occupied Egypt and successfully negotiating the end of Roman retaliation, retaining Kushite independence.

 Her full title was Amnirense qore li kdwe li ("Ameniras, qore and kandake").
 Meroitic, the indigenous language of the kingdom of Kush, remains undeciphered; however, inscriptions giving Queen Amanirenas the title of "qore" as well as "kandake" suggest that she was an individually ruling queen.

 Biography

 Queen Amanirenas is one of the most famous Meroitic queens because of her role in leading the Kushite army against the Romans in a war that lasted three years (25 BC to 22 BC).
-This war is largely responsible for halting Rome’s southward expansion in Africa.
-After an initial victory against Roman Egypt, Prefect Gaius Petronius drove the Kushite army from Egypt and established a new Roman frontier at Hiere Sycaminos (Maharraqa).
+This war is largely responsible for halting Rome's southward expansion in Africa.
+After an initial victory against Roman Egypt, the Kushite army was driven from the country by Prefect Gaius Petronius, who established a new Roman frontier at Hiere Sycaminos (Maharraqa).

-Strabo’s account of the Meroitic War led against the Roman Empire includes a queen named “Candace,” a Latinization of kandake.
-Her name appears on stelae alongside those of Teriteqas and Akinidad, but the precise relationship between these three is not entirely clear in the historical record; however, scholars generally consider Akinidad to be her son and Teriteqas to be her husband.
+Strabo's account of the Meroitic War led against the Roman Empire includes a queen named Kandakê (Κανδάκη, usually Latinized as Candace).
+Her name appears on stelae alongside those of Teriteqas and Akinidad, but the precise relationship between these three is not entirely clear in the historical record; however, scholars generally consider Akinidad to be her son and Teriteqas to be her husband, whilst kandake is her title.

 Strabo's Account (17.53-54)

 Kushite Invasion of Egypt

+She was described by Strabo as being blind in one eye.

-According to Strabo's account, the Kushite forces launched an attack on Thebais and Syene while then-prefect Aelius Gallus was away fighting against in Arabia in 25 BC.
+According to Strabo's account, the Kushite forces launched an attack on Thebais and Syene while then-prefect Aelius Gallus was away on his ill-fated expedition to Arabia in 25 BC.
 They were successful in taking Syene, Elephantine, and Philae.
 As they took the city, they enslaved inhabitants and destroyed the statues of Caesar Augustus.
 Though Strabo does not mention it specifically, the head of one such statue was buried beneath the steps of a temple, resulting in its unique preservation.
 The bust remained intact throughout the centuries and is now displayed at the British Museum.